electr0dev/CompatibilityAPI/README.md

 coaload.exe <path\tofile\ornek.exe>
 ```

 After running the coasetup.exe, a shortcut to user.bat will be available on the desktop.
+If your app uses more than one executable (EXE/DLL), you need to modify all of them.

 ## Uygulama uyumlulugu ✔
 Chromium uygulamaları için destek üzerine çalışılıyor.
 Testbuildleri Chromium üzerinde test edip ortaya çıkan sorunlar(varsa) issue açarsanız geliştirmeye büyük oranda katkı sağlamış olursunuz.